 Community wants a symbol of hope and change.

-Disconnect between first and second generation.
+Disconnect between first and second generations.

 During our research we compared Chinatown’s notable points of interest to other Manhattan neighborhoods.
 Many included landmark structures, such as the Wall Street Bull and the Chelsea Highline, that were symbolic of the neighborhood's culture and were prime tourist attractions.
 We learned from research that iconic structures enhance familiarity with a neighborhood and can become a recognizable tourist destination over time, resulting in transformative economic impact.
 From here we began exploring what might be designed to represent Chinatown's unique identity, enhance the communities quality of life, and spur economic vitality.